Urfa: 11th century

 During the 11th century, there was a large influx of Armenian immigrants into the region, especially the towns.
 In Urfa, they supplanted Syrians as the leading citizens and wealthiest landowners.

 County of Edessa

 Urfa was capital of the crusader County of Edessa for about half a century beginning in 1098.
 The crusaders' subjects were a mix of Armenians and Syrians.
 In Urfa itself, Armenians were the dominant group.
 The crusaders themselves don't seem to have undertaken much construction in Urfa.
 The only extant structure that can be attributed to them is the southernmost tower of the Bey Kapısı, on the east side of the city walls.
-This was completing the rebuilding that Toros had begun before the crusaders seized Edessa and was finished in 1122-3, while the count Joscelin was in captivity at Harput.
+This was completing the rebuilding that Toros had begun before the crusaders seized Edessa and was finished in 1122-3, while the count Joscelin I was in captivity at Harput.